 How to take the Employer narrative under control?
 There are several worthwhile practices:

-- Talk about the company. – make content that communicates different aspects of employer value proposition, company’s values, and culture.
+- Talk about the company.
+Make content that communicates different aspects of employee value proposition, company’s values, and culture.

 - Let employers express their opinions.
 Job seekers are looking for a relatable perspective regarding what it is like to work for a particular company.
 Employee testimonials (if unbiased) can help with persuading the job seeker to apply.

 - Share your success stories and other milestones with the public.
 Such reflective content showcases to candidates the possibilities of growing and succeeding in the company.

 - Provide the public with valuable information about the niche you are in.
 For example, if you are working on machine learning projects – tell about all the awesome things ML can do.

 - Keep an eye on feedback.
 Sites like Glassdoor or Clutch give a good look at how the company treats its employees and clients.

 - Maintain an active social media presence.
 There are two reasons for that.
 First, it is a good way to maintain a background engagement with the target audience.
 Second, social media gives you more flexibility to react swiftly if necessary.

 3 Good Employer Brand Equals Lower Hiring Costs

 IT Recruiting is an expensive investment, both monetary and time-wise.
 Society for Human Resources Management (SHRM) study states that talent acquisition costs $4,425 per hire on average.
 Now multiple that figure when you need to fill several positions at once or to compose an R&D office.